31 Different Types of Clamps & Their Uses – Which is Right for You?

 29. Trigger Clamp

 This clamp uses a trigger to adjust the head and jaws, hence the name trigger clamp.
-Because of the trigger design, they can be used with only one hand.
+Because of the trigger design, it can be used with only one hand.
 Yet, the trigger clamp is also strong and versatile.
-This is a great clamp to have for your home, workshop, and garden.
+This is a great clamp for your home, workshop, and garden.

 30. Web Clamp